kthatoto/term_canvas/README.md

 # TermCanvas
 Wrapper library for `curses` of ruby.
-You can handle colors easily.
+You can easily draw text on your terminal and handle colors easily.

 ## Installation